 Guide to Tags and Categories on Twitch

 Discoverability has been a never-ending sticking point between streamers, viewers and Twitch itself.
-Now with the demise of Communities (which were never popular to begin with…) and the explosion of IRL, Twitch has released Tags and Categories.
+Now with the demise of Communities (which were never popular, to begin with…) and the explosion of IRL and Just Chatting content, Twitch released Tags and Categories in 2018.

 In this guide, we’ll talk about what Tags are, why communities were removed, how streamers should use tags and what is up with all these new categories!